Spotlight on Our Members

 Recipient of the 2013 MACLAS Harold Eugene Davis “Best Article” Prize for “Social Geographies of Grievance & War,” Mike has received grants from Lebanon Valley College, as well as the Mellon and Rockefeller Foundations.

-We applaud Michael J. Schroeder as an outstanding scholar of Latin American history and thank him for his many contributions to MACLAS as officer, chair and member of the Executive Council and of numerous awards committees.
+We applaud Michael J. Schroeder as an outstanding scholar of Latin American history and thank him for his many contributions to MACLAS as officer and member of the Executive Council and of numerous awards committees.

 David M. K. Sheinin, Professor of History at Trent University in Ontario, Canada, member of the Argentine National Academy of History, and recipient of the 2013 Arthur P. Whitaker Award for his book Consent of the Damned: Ordinary Argentinians in the Dirty War (2012) has edited a collection of essays on Sports Culture in Latin American History, published by the University of Pittsburgh Press in 2015.
 To quote from a recent review in the Journal of Social History,